reactiverse/es4x/docs/advanced/README.md

+# GraalVM

-ES4X has GraalVM support.
-The same code will run either in **interpreted** mode on Java 8/11 and OpenJ9 or **compiled** mode on JDK >= 11 (with JVMCI support) or GraalJS.
+ES4X uses GraalVM, however the same code will run either in **interpreted** mode on Java 8, 9, 10 and OpenJ9 or **compiled** mode on JDK >= 11 (with JVMCI support) or GraalVM.

 There are benefits on using GraalJS namely the updated language support >=ES6 and support out of the box for generators, promises, etc....

-Java intertop follows the **exact** class/method name from Java.
+Java interop follows the **exact** class/method name from Java.
 For example, the usage of property names to refer to getters and setters, must use the *getter* and *setter*.
 For example:

 ```java